Price tag icon

 Our design service

-Starting with your first, free consultation, your experienced Magnet designer will be by your side to walk you through the design process and give expert advice at every step.
-Same-day appointments are available on a limited basis.
+Starting with your first, free appointment, your experienced Magnet designer will be by your side to walk you through the design process and give expert advice at every step.
+Hurry - appointments are booking up fast.

 Our design service

-Starting with your first, free consultation, your experienced Magnet designer will be by your side to walk you through the design process and give expert advice at every step.
-Same-day appointments are available on a limited basis.
+Starting with your first, free appointment, your experienced Magnet designer will be by your side to walk you through the design process and give expert advice at every step.
+Hurry - appointments are booking up fast.

 Meet with your designer at your chosen showroom.